rott215dog/LibF/README.md

 ### Features:
  - `GPA: General Python Async` = A library for simple async code with multithreading support
  - `Frac: Fractions` = A full-fledged fraction class
- - `HOF: Higher Order Functions` = A library of basic higher order functions
+ - `HOF: Higher Order Functions` = A library of basic higher order functions and other useful functions
  - `Sort: Sorting` = A library with a few sorting algorithms
  - `PS: Publish & Subscribe` = A library for Publish-Subscribe style programming